nhrap-dev/manage/README.md

    CALL conda.bat activate hazus_env & start /min python src\run.py
    ```

 Your tool should now open with the `.bat` file and perform checks for tool and HazPy updates on open.
-Everytime you perform a `git push`, it will update the manage.py file adding it here:
+Everytime you perform a `git push`, it will update the manage.py file adding it to the directory below.
+Make sure to perform a `git pull` so it will pull that manage.py file down locally.

 Diagram